microsoft/vscode-test-web/README.md

 vscode-test-web --browserType=chromium --extensionDevelopmentPath=$extensionLocation $testDataLocation
 ```

-VS Code Browser will open on a virtual workspace (scheme `vscode-test-web`), backed by a file system provider that gets the file/folder data from the local disk.
+VS Code for the Web will open on a virtual workspace (scheme `vscode-test-web`), backed by a file system provider that gets the file/folder data from the local disk.
 Changes to the file system are kept in memory and are not written back to disk.

 Via API: